cdapio/cdap/cdap-docs/developer/source/index.rst

     :description: Introduction to the Cask Data Application Platform
     :copyright: Copyright © 2014 Cask Data, Inc.

-.. _introduction:
+.. _developer-index:

 ==================================================
-Introduction to the Cask Data Application Platform
+CDAP Developers’ Guide
 ==================================================

+.. rubric:: Introduction to the Cask Data Application Platform

 The Cask |(TM)| Data Application Platform (CDAP) is an open source application development platform for the Hadoop ecosystem that provides developers with data and application